 Check multiple resources.

 It’s a good idea to see if the information you find from one credible source is backed up by another source.
-This helps you identify inaccurate health information, but also there isn’t always consensus in medicine.
+This helps you identify inaccurate health information, and there isn’t always consensus in medicine.

 Even medical specialists who are experts in a field can disagree with one another.
 Check different information, look for patterns, see what is generally accepted, and what information is still up for debate.